goschtl/zope/zope3org/trunk/src/zorg/edition/README.txt

 Therefore we want to provide a flexible framework that is pluggable in its most important parts and reduces the problem of different versioning schemes to a few reusable patterns.
-These patterns as we conceive them are implemented in versioning.repository.
+These patterns as we conceive them are implemented in zorg.edition.repository.

-The main API is defined in versioning.interfaces.IVersionControl.
+The main API is defined in zorg.edition.interfaces.IVersionControl.

 The pattern common to all implementation variants is roughly as follows: